moritzhutteneder/Streamlit_App_for_Football_Player_Potential_Prediction/README.md

 **Get Started:**
 Use the sidebar to navigate to the different sections of the app and start exploring player data and predictions.

+Disclaimer: The API Key was deleted for security reasons